 - Renewable sources, mainly biomass such as pulping liquids (called black liquor) and other residues from papermaking and residues from agriculture, forestry, and lumber milling

 - Coal and coal coke

 Most industries purchase electricity from electric utilities or independent power producers.
-Some industrial facilities also generate electricity for use at their plants using fuels that they purchase or using residues from their industrial processes.
+Some industrial facilities also generate electricity for their own use using fuels that they purchase and/or the residues from their industrial processes.
 For example, paper mills may burn purchased natural gas and black liquor produced in their mills for process heat and to generate electricity.
 Some manufacturers produce electricity with solar photovoltaic systems located on their properties.
 Some industrial facilities sell some of the electricity that they generate.

 Industry uses fossil fuels and renewable energy sources for